Fleabane (Conyza spp.)

 - Control plants in nearby areas so they don’t flower and act as a source of seed.
 You must manage the seed bank to control Fleabane in the long term.

-Fleabane is not a great competitor, so a healthy and dense turf cover will outcompete this weed.
+Fleabane is a poor competitor and does not like shade.
+This means that a healthy and dense turf cover will outcompete this weed.
 The key is to improve the competitiveness of your turfgrass.

-This means feeding you turf properly, cutting at the right height for the turf species present, and limiting soil compaction.
+So feed you turf properly, cut at the right height for the turf species present, and limit soil compaction.

-If you try and mow this weed out it is not effective, and will tend to encourange this weed.
+If you try and mow this weed out it is not effective, and tends to encourange this weed.
+Mowing encourages lateral branching of Fleabane from

-If the soil is not compact then if you hand remove Fleabane after stem elongation works.
-However, on heavier, compact soils you will need a fork to prevent the plant breaking and then regrowing from the base.
+If the soil is not compact you can hand remove Fleabane once stem elongation occurs.
+However, on heavier, and compact soils you will need a fork to prevent the plant breaking, and regrowth from the base.

 Chemical Control of Fleabane:

-The other trick is too make sure that your water rates are not too high.
-If they are, then the adjuvant will become too dilute to have any benefit.
+The other trick is too make sure that you don’t use too high a water rate.
+If water rates are too high, then the adjuvant becomes too dilute to have any benefit.

 It can be difficult and expensive to kill mature Fleabane, especially in mid to late Summer.
-That’s why its important too target small, actively growing weeds.
-Factors such as weed age can have a negative impact the results that you get.
+That’s why its important too target small, actively growing weeds, as factors such as weed age have a negative impact on the results that you get.

 Pre-Emergent Control of Fleabane.